Getting outside is easy in Music City

 Boating and fishing at J Percy Priest Lake are a great way to spend a sweltering summer afternoon.
 This nearby reservoir is 42 miles long and was created by the installation of the J Percy Priest Dam in 1968.
 Only a 15-minute drive from Downtown Nashville, this freshwater escape is excellent for early morning fishing or a relaxing swim in the evening.

 For serious boaters, Elm Hill Marina is a full-service marina equipped to meet your specific needs.
 Plus, this marina has a public boat launch and boat rentals, a year-round bar and grill, and live music entertainment near the docks.
-The Nashville Boat Club is a members-only boating country club that provides access to a top-of-the-line fleet of boats without the hassle of purchasing and owning a private vessel.
+The Nautical Boat Club is a members-only boating country club that provides access to a top-of-the-line fleet of boats without the hassle of purchasing and owning a private vessel.

 A valid Tennessee State fishing license is required to fish on the lake, but this all-ages activity is available year-round for anglers of all skill levels.
 Whether you prefer boat fishing or bank fishing, there is plenty of space at J Percy Priest Lake and a plethora of fish species, including Cherokee bass, sunfish, catfish, and bluegill.